-- our ability to enter into and maintain our collaborations, including our collaboration with Santen; - our ability to achieve, and our obligations to make, milestone payments under our collaboration and license agreements; - our ability to initiate, and the progress and results of, our planned clinical trials of TRC105; - Santen's ability to initiate, and the progress and results of, Santen's planned clinical trials of DE-122; - the scope, progress, results and costs of preclinical development, and clinical trials of our other product candidates; - the costs, timing and outcome of regulatory review of our product candidates; - the revenue, if any, received from commercial sales of our product candidates for which we or any of our partners, including Santen, may receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval and do not partner for commercialization; and - the extent to which we acquire or in-license other products and technologies.
+- Santen's ability and willingness to continue clinical development of DE-122; - our ability to enter into and maintain our collaborations, including our collaboration with Santen; - our ability to achieve, and our obligations to make, milestone payments under our collaboration and license agreements; - the costs and timing of procuring supplies of our product candidates for clinical trials and regulatory submissions; - the scope, progress, results and costs of preclinical development, and clinical trials of our other product candidates; - the costs, timing and outcome of regulatory review of our product candidates; - the revenue, if any, received from commercial sales of our product candidates for which we or any of our partners, including Santen, may receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval and do not partner for commercialization; and - the extent to which we acquire or in-license other products and technologies.

-Until we can generate substantial product revenues, if ever, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, collaborations and licensing arrangements.
+Until we can generate substantial product revenues, if ever, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, and licensing arrangements.